EBSCOIS/platform.shared.miro-pdf-parser/README.md

-# DISCLAIMER

-The content of this project is subject to the Miro Developer Terms of Use: https://miro.com/legal/developer-terms-of-use/

-# App Prototype
+# Miro PDF Tables Parser

 This is a protorype app created to show the capabilities of the Developer Platform of Miro.
 The app parses a PDF file that contains Miro Tables within a Frame and converts them into SVGs in an HTML page.
 The app then parses the individual HTML elements and replicates them on the Miro board with Miro widgets (a grid of rectangles) instead of a table.

+## DISCLAIMER

+The content of this project is subject to the Miro Developer Terms of Use: https://miro.com/legal/developer-terms-of-use/

 ## What's in this project?